Hearing the details

-DIY Pro Reception Sound Package
+DIY Reception Add-on

-First, what is the hybrid reception package?
 Typically there are three types of receptions we see.
 Full band, DJ, and DIY music with your own system.

 -2 High powered speakers (sub package also available)